You log into your Meta Business Suite and see the red banner: “Your ad account has been disabled.” No warning. No clear reason.

 - In the description, add your appeal text plus a note: “I have already submitted an appeal through the standard process and received no response.
 This is causing significant revenue loss for my business.
 Please prioritize a human review.”

 Pro tip: Attach your evidence as PDF files.
 Use filenames like “AdScreenshot_Proof.pdf” and “BusinessLicense.pdf”.
+Including your case reference number from the original appeal helps connect the records.

 The Meta Business Help Center Chat